railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 To start the reconciliation tool, click :menuselection:`Accounting --> Periodical Processing --> Reconciliation --> Automatic Reconciliation`.

 A form opens, asking you for the following information:

-* :guilabel:`Account to reconcile` : you can select one, several, or all reconcilable accounts,
+* :guilabel:`Accounts to Reconcile` : you can select one, several, or all reconcilable accounts,

-* the period to take into consideration (:guilabel:`Start of Period` / :guilabel:`End of Period`),
+* the dates to take into consideration (:guilabel:`Starting Date` / :guilabel:`Ending Date`),

 * the Reconciliation :guilabel:`Power`  (from \ ``2``\   to \ ``9``\  ),

+* checkbox :guilabel:`Allow write off` to determine whether you will allow for payment differences.

 * information needed for the adjustment (details for the :guilabel:`Write-Off Move`).

 .. note:: Reconciling

-	You can reconcile:
+	You can reconcile any account, but the most common accounts are:

 	* all the Accounts Receivable – your customer accounts of type Debtor,

 	* all the Accounts Payable – your supplier accounts of type Creditor.

-The adjustment option enables you to reconcile entries even if their amounts are not exactly equivalent.
-For example, Open ERP permits foreign customers whose accounts are in different currencies to have a difference of up to, say, 0.50 units of currency and put the difference in a write- off account.
+The write-off option enables you to reconcile entries even if their amounts are not exactly equivalent.
+For example, OpenERP permits foreign customers whose accounts are in different currencies to have a difference of up to, say, 0.50 units of currency and put the difference in a write- off account.